 A Piercing Pattern occurs when a bullish candle on Day 2 closes above the middle of Day 1’s bearish candle, as shown in Chart 1 below:

-Additionally, the price gaps down on Day 2 only for the gap to be filled and closes significantly into the losses made previously in Day 1’s bearish candlestick.
+Additionally, the price gaps down on Day 2, allowing the gap to be filled and the price to close significantly into the losses made previously in Day 1’s bearish candlestick.

 Interpreting the Piercing Line Pattern